FIRSTMap/firstmap.github.io/README.md

 ### Instructions for customizing team position:
 1. Fork the repository.
 2. Open `data/custom_locations.json` and add your team's latitude and longitude to the array within the file.
-This data entry should follow the syntax:
+This data entry should precisely follow the following syntax, making sure NOT to use single quotes or add a trailing comma after `longitude`:
 ```json
 "team_number": {
     "lat": latitude,
     "lng": longitude
 }
 ```
-Be careful NOT to use single quotes or add a trailing comma after `longitude`, as these both break JSON parsing.
 3. Push these changes to your fork of FIRSTMap.
 4. Open a pull-request with the main FIRSTMap repository to merge your fork back to the origin.
 5. Enjoy the updated location of your team's marker!